tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 This simplified pattern maintains the architectural integrity of 00OS while reducing implementation complexity.

+## Current Cycle: Core System Updates (Cycle 3)

+- The focus is now on updating the core system components (`command-handler`, `parser`, `registry`) to enforce the 3-step pattern and simplicity at the architectural level.
+- All code changes must:
+  - Remove legacy/complex validation and error handling from the handler, parser, and registry
+  - Make `fetch_rules` usage and direct tool call execution mandatory at the system level
+  - Ensure error handling and command routing are as simple and robust as possible
+  - Maintain process categorization and the cyclical workflow
+- Documentation and process templates have already been simplified (Cycle 2 complete)

 ## Cyclical Workflow Process Support

 You ALWAYS support and follow the six-step cyclical workflow process defined in the README.md: